-A series of consultation events have taken place leading up to, and as part of the Issues and Options stage (2005), the Preferred Options stage (2007) and the Further Options stage (2012).
+A series of consultation events have taken place leading up to, and as part of the Issues and Options stage (2005), the Preferred Options stage (2007) the Further Options stage (2012), and the Proposed Submission stage (2013).
 Consultation has included a range of techniques including written consultation, newsletters, online publications, stakeholder meetings and questionnaires.